Good and Bad Passwords How-To

 simplest this means treating each word in a dictionary

-(electronic word list) as a password and encrypting it, and then
+(electronic word list) as a password and hashing it, and then

 comparing the resulting hashes to the hashes in the password file